 Studying is much easier and less stressful if you have a professional to plan your studies with.
 The university is committed to providing its students with counseling and guidance throughout their studies.
 The students should also be aware of the resources and principles the study counseling programs are based on.

-In the beginning of their studies, each student creates a personal study plan (PSP), which will then be discussed with a university staff member.
-You have a right to receive PSP counseling in the beginning of your studies, during your bachelor’s studies, master’s studies, and in case your personal study plan changes.
+At the beginning of their studies, each student creates a personal study plan (PSP), which will then be discussed with a university staff member.
+You have a right to receive PSP counseling at the beginning of your studies, during your bachelor’s studies, master’s studies, and in case your personal study plan changes.
 The staff should also guide the students through their most important study projects, such as internships and theses.

 Universities Act 40§, degree regulations 32-35§

-You have the right to study in a university where there is no harassment or dis-crimination.
+You have the right to study in a university where there is no harassment or discrimination.

 Unfortunately, harassment comes in many forms.
-For instance, it can be bullying, sexual harassment or unjust evaluation of one’s work.
+For instance, it can be bullying, sexual harassment, or unjust evaluation of one’s work.
 The university is committed to supporting equality and suppressing discrimination at all levels.
 This means that a victimized student has the right to receive a written explanation or apology about the events that offended him or her.
 By law, it is even possible to apply for damages.
 The harassment contact persons of the Student Union provide emotional support for the victims.
 However, talking about the situation may often solve the problem.
-Early intervention is recommended in harassment or discrimination issues, so that the situation will not escalate.
+Early intervention is recommended in harassment or discrimination issues so that the situation will not escalate.